We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 These people should take extra care to protect their skin from the sun.

-In most cases, a person can treat their sunburn at home, but see a doctor immediately if any of the following occur:
+In most cases, a person can treat their sunburn at home.
+However, a person should consult a doctor immediately if any of the following occur:

 - severe sunburn covering more than